YingjianYu/Rotation-Alignment-by-one-AC/README.md

 * **Key function API**: [ RError,TError ] = get1acResult( Rimu1,Rimu2,A, Rfirst,x1,x2,Rzyxall,T12,d);

 * **Input data for API**:

-  Rimu1 3x3 -the rotation matrix from IMU1 to world frame Rimu2 3x3 -the rotation matrix from IMU2 to world frame (A, x1,x2)    - The A is the 2x2  affine matrix of affine correspondence, the x1 and x2 are the normalized image point correspondence
+  Rimu1 3x3 -the rotation matrix from IMU1 to world frame

+  Rimu2 3x3 -the rotation matrix from IMU2 to world frame

+  (A, x1,x2)    - The A is the 2x2  affine matrix of affine correspondence, the x1 and x2 are the normalized image point correspondence.

-  Rfirst           - The initial rotation matrix between camera and IMU Rzyxall         - The ground truth of the rotation matrix between camera and IMU T12              - The translation vector between camera1 and camera2.
+  Rfirst           - The initial rotation matrix between camera and IMU.

+  Rzyxall         - The ground truth of the rotation matrix between camera and IMU.

+  T12              - The translation vector between camera1 and camera2.

-  Let  eye1, eye2 be position coordinates in world frame of camera1 and camera2, then T12 =-( eye2 - eye1)';
+  Let  eye1, eye2 be position coordinates in world frame of camera1 and camera2, then T12 =-( eye2 - eye1)'.

-  d                  - The distance from eye1 to the plane
+  d                  - The distance from eye1 to the plane.

 * **Output data of API**:

-  RError     - The error of the estimated rotation matrix between camera and IMU
+  RError     - The error of the estimated rotation matrix between camera and IMU.

   TError     - The error of the recovered translation vector between camera1 and  camera2.

 * **Input Data for demo**:

 data.mat